davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 X.509 does not define a structure for this scenario.
 Instead, X.509 trust anchors are often represented with "self-signed" certificates, where the subject's key signs over itself.
 Other formats, such as {{?RFC5914}} exist to convey trust anchors, but self-signed certificates remain widely used.

-Additionally, some TLS {{?RFC8446}}
-server deployments use self-signed certificates when they do not intend to present a CA-issued identity, instead expecting the relying party to authenticate the certificate out-of-band, e.g. via a known fingerprint.
+Additionally, some TLS {{?RFC8446}} server deployments use self-signed end entity certificates when they do not intend to present a CA-issued identity, instead expecting the relying party to authenticate the certificate out-of-band, e.g. via a known fingerprint.

 These self-signatures typically have no security value, aren't checked by the receiver, and only serve as placeholders to meet syntactic requirements of